-College vans may only be driven by Wilson college students, faculty, and staff members who have been approved through Student Development and Physical Plant.
-Vans must be reserved through Physical Plant at https://www.wilson.edu/vehicle-reservation.
+College vans may only be driven by Wilson college students, faculty, and staff members who have been approved through Student Development.
+Vans must be reserved through Lorie Helman, student development coordinator, at lhelman@wilson.edu.

-Additionally, during the 2021 fall semester, in accordance with Department of Health guidance, and as part of the College's response to help limit the spread of COVID-19:
+Additionally, during the 2021 spring semester, in accordance with Department of Health guidance, and as part of the College's response to help limit the spread of COVID-19:

 - a.
-College vans may be used for travel, including overnight stays. - b.
-All passengers of the van, including the driver, regardless of vaccination, must wear a mask/face covering while using a College-owned and operated vehicle. - c.
+College vans may be used for travel, but no overnight stays. - b.
+Due to social distancing best practices, only three people may be in a van at any given time. - c.
 Student organizations may request the use of vans for travel.
+However, no overnight travel will be permitted.

-10. Centralized Purchasing of COVID-19Supplies
+10. Centralized Purchasing of COVID-19 Supplies

-To coordinate the purchase and dissemination of COVID-19 cleaning supplies and personal protective equipment for the campus, Wilson College has established an online ordering process. https://www.wilson.edu/centralized-covid-19-disinfecting-and-sanitation-supplies-order-form
+To coordinate the purchase and dissemination of COVID-19 cleaning supplies and personal protective equipment for the campus, Wilson College has established an online ordering process.
 Faculty and staff have access to this link via the my.wilson.edu portal.
 Individuals can request the below items through this ordering process.
 The request is routed to Physical Plant, who purchases items in bulk for the entire campus.
 Items will be procured then delivered to the requestor when available.
-This process allows a coordinated effort to maintain supplies on campus, attempts to deal with unknown delivery times from vendors, and tracks overall expenses related to these supplies.
-A specific budget line has been established in the College's operating budget to track these expenses.
+This process allows a coordinated effort to maintain supplies on campus, attempt to deal with unknown delivery times from vendors, and track overall expenses related to these supplies.
+A specific budget line has been established in the College's budget to track these expenses.

 - Face shields

 - Disposable face masks (only available for specific uses and locations)

 - Alcohol-based sanitizing wipes

 - Ammonia-based sanitizing spray

-- Papertowels
+- Paper towels

 - Hand sanitizer